 - Scriptures That Bring Peace in Times of Loss

-The fifth commandment is foundational in the Old Testament, but it also reappears in the New Testament, showing its ongoing importance.
+The fifth commandment is foundational in the Old Testament, but it also reappears in the New Testament, showing its ongoing importance across both covenants.
+Scripture consistently treats honouring parents as [a serious moral responsibility — Why Are the Ten Commandments Important?] that reflects a person’s relationship with God and others.

 Old Testament Foundations

 In Deuteronomy 5:16, the command is repeated with emphasis on God’s blessing.
-Honouring parents was tied to Israel’s covenant identity and social stability.
-Families were the building blocks of a faithful community, and this law protected that order.
+Honouring parents was tied to Israel’s covenant identity, national stability, and long-term flourishing.
+Families were the building blocks of a faithful community, and this law helped protect that order across generations.

 New Testament Application

 Paul echoes the command in Ephesians 6:1–4, urging children to obey their parents but also reminding fathers not to provoke their children.
 This shows the reciprocal nature of family relationships in Christ.
-Honouring parents is not blind obedience but part of a loving, God-centred household.
+Honouring parents is not blind obedience but part of [a loving, God-centred household — What Does the Bible Say About Family?] shaped by grace and responsibility.

 Why Honouring Parents Matters Spiritually